bjoynto/CalendarAlarm/README.md

 # CalendarAlarm
 An iOS app to set device alarms for events from calendar.
-Inlcudes white box end-to-end automated test in open source EarlGrey framework.
+Includes end-to-end automated tests (white box EarlGrey framework).